tboy1337/repair-windows/README.md

    - Runs the Deployment Imaging Service and Management Tool (DISM) and System File Checker (SFC) to scan and repair corrupted system files.

 ### 2. `Defrag_and_Optimise.cmd`
-   - Defragments and optimizes all system drives, helping improve system performance on traditional HDDs.
+   - Defragments and optimizes all system drives, helping improve system performance on traditional HDDs and SSDs.

 ### 3. `Free_Space.cmd` & `Free_Space_2.cmd`
    - Clears unnecessary temporary files and frees up disk space to improve performance.